 It all starts with a seemingly innocent flirtation: smiles, beautiful looks, discussions, interest in each other’s lives, and willingness to help – this is the first and perhaps most crucial stage.
 It’s when you open up to the other person more than you should.
 Showing a willingness to give yourself totally when in reality, your life and body are already being given through love to someone else.

 - It’s a mortal sin to commit adultery.

-- Better to stay unmarried or divorce than to cheat.
+- Better to stay unmarried or divorced than to cheat.

 - Cheaters and fornicators will have no inheritance in the house of God.

 The solution for every sin is divine forgiveness, obtained exclusively by faith.
 Faith in the Lord Jesus Christ, God Incarnate, who died in the place of every sinful man and paid the penalty for our sins.
-The correct solution according to the Word of God is to say to yourself: If God who is Holy, loved me the sinner, how much more I the sinner am bound to love sinful mankind like me!
-Because He hates sin, I too will hate sin with all my being.
-Do not forget that the biblical consequences of cheating are very big.
+According to the Word of God, the correct solution is to say to yourself: If God, who is Holy, loved me, the sinner, how much more I, the sinner, am bound to love sinful humanity like me!
+Because He hates sin, I will hate sin with all my being.
+Remember that the biblical consequences of cheating are enormous.

 If you enjoyed reading our article, please check our Bible Trivia section to test your biblical knowledge by playing a Bible Quiz.